ADhabaliaAshok/EvolutionaryAssemblyFromProteinDomains/README.md

 **Assembling LGP from protein domains (Figure 4) - refer to Key Concepts for to understand LGP**
 * In Figure 1A, we show 2 categories (x/y) of orthogroups at each node (a,b,c,d,e,f).
 The number **y** for example at node **b** indicates the number of orthogroups (4) in Tracheophyta+Bryophyta+Zygnemaotphyceae that have LGP (or key Embryophytic protein domains) in Charophyceae.
 The number **x** at node **b** indicates the number of orthogroups (131) in Tracheophyta+Bryophyta+Zygnemaotphyceae that have LGP in all the rest of the lineages in the figure.
-* Since we are concerned about the LGP for Land Plants (Embryophytes), we look at node **a** and functionally annotate 96 orthogroups.
-The 50 most occuring annotation is seen in Figure 4B.
+* Since we are concerned about the LGP for Land Plants (Embryophytes), we look at node **a**.
+Next, we functionally annotate 96 orthogroups.
+50 annotations that occur the most number of times is shown in Figure 4B.
 * In Figure 4C, we can see in which species the key Embryophytic Domains are present whose proteins and protein families are only seen in Embryophytes.